-There are a number of places to visit near Chennai that are popular side trips from the city.
+There are many places to visit near Chennai that are popular side trips from the city.
 The tourist circuit of Chennai, Mammallapuram and Kanchipuram is often referred to as Tamil Nadu's Golden Triangle.
 These destinations can also be individually visited as day trips from Chennai.
-If you'd like to get close to nature, consider going bird watching at Vedantangal Bird Sanctuary.
+If you'd like to get close to nature, consider Vedantangal Bird Sanctuary or Madras Crocodile Bank.
 Further afield, Pondicherry attracts a lot of visitors from Chennai and can be covered on a long day trip.
 It's really worth staying there though, as it's a relaxing place to spend some time.

-- Location: About 1.5 hours south of Chennai, along the East Coast Road.
+- Location: About a hour an a half south of Chennai, along the East Coast Road.

 Looking for sand and surf?
 You don't need to go as far as Mammallapuram.
 The fishing village of Kovalam (also called Covelong) has one of the best surf schools in India, Covelong Point Social Surf School.
 The school's fantastic new surf facility opened in mid 2015, with a cafe, lounge and guest rooms right on the beach.
 Part of the earnings go towards funding social projects in the village.
 A Surf, Music and Yoga Festival is held every September, and free surfing lessons are offered as part of it.
 The Taj hotel group also has a luxury resort, the Fisherman's Cove, in the area.

 - Location: About an hour south of Chennai, on the East Coast Road.